-According to BD 63/17 there are five types of structures inspection that are undertaken;
+There are five types of structures inspection that are undertaken;

 - Routine Inspections;

 - General Inspection (GI)

 - Principal Inspection (PI)

 - Reactive Inspections;

-- Safety Inspection
+- o Safety Inspection

-- Special Inspection
+- o Special Inspection

 - Inspection for Assessment

 1.3.1.1 Investigatory Levels

 Throughout this document investigatory levels are not referred to.
 Structures are a complex asset group and similar defects have entirely different consequences on each individual structure.
 Therefore it is not possible to assign generic investigatory levels.
 Instead the Structures Inspector/Engineer will determine the appropriate response at the time of inspection.